evadecker/genderswap.fm/src/routes/about/+page.md

 ## How do you tag covers?

 Tags like “20+ BPM faster”, “key change”, and “sadder” come from the Spotify Audio Features API.
 Spotify runs an automated analysis on every track, and then different fields like “valence” get returned with a number.
 I ask the computer to compare numbers from two tracks, and voilà!
 A tag is born.
-[Explore all tags here.](/tagged)
+[Explore all tags on the homepage.](/)

 ## Can I submit tracks that aren’t on Spotify?